 - St. John's, NF: 43 / 61 Fahrenheit (6 / 16 Celsius)

 Rainfall varies with an average of 3.7 inches in Calgary spread over 14 days, 3.7 inches in Edmonton, and 4.4 inches in Halifax.
 Snow is unusual except at high elevations or in very northern provinces.

 Pack for layering.
 While milder climates may offer warm weather during the day, it gets colder at night and a jacket or wrap is necessary.
 It may rain so bring a waterproof outer layer and umbrella.
 You won't need your winter coat except in the Northern Territories.

 If you are taking advantage of outdoor recreation like hiking, biking, or fishing, pack your usual gear.
 For sightseeing, sturdy walking shoes are ideal.
 You'll probably be walking down some cobblestone streets in historic areas as well along dirt paths in beautiful parks and gardens.
-As far as evening wear, the larger, east coast cities will be more dressy than, for example, Victoria, British Columbia.
+As far as evening wear, the larger, east coast cities will be more dressy than Victoria, British Columbia, for example.
 And in rural areas, comfort is the norm rather than style.

 Black flies, deer flies, and horse flies proliferate throughout central Canada, mostly in forested areas.
 They bite and can make life quite miserable.
 Bring repellent, light clothing to provide maximum coverage, and a hat.

 June Events in Canada